saintberry/php5-fpm/README.md

-php-fpm Cookbook
+php5-fpm Cookbook
 ================
-This PHP-FPM Cookbook allows for installation of PHP-FPM, configuration of users and directories, base configuration, and pool configuration.
+This PHP5-FPM Cookbook allows for installation of PHP-FPM, configuration of users and directories, base configuration, and pool configuration.
 The attributes file gives full control over the configration for all pools and PHP-FPM configuration with JSON.

 Requirements
 ------------